Secure email and secure file transfer user guide

 Enter your email address and click on the Reset Your Password button.
 You will receive an email from SSLPost with instructions on how to set a new password for your SSLPost Account.
 If you cannot see the email in your inbox, please check your spam/junk folder.

 If there is no activity in your SSLPost Account for any 15 minute period you will automatically be logged out and will have to log back in before you can proceed.
 The 15 minute time limit is set as a default for security reasons (required for audit purposes).
-However, it can be amended by your SSLPost administrator, if permissible.
+However, it can be amended by your SSLPost administrator, if permissible or may have been pre defined by your company during set up.

 A pop up window will be displayed with a countdown from 30 seconds to logout, during which time you still have the option to remain logged in by clicking on the Stay logged in button.